CrispStrobe/dartCSP/readme.md

 ## Performance Tips

-1. **Use MRV heuristic**: The solver automatically picks the most constrained variable first
+1. **Use the MRV Heuristic**: The solver automatically picks the most constrained variable first, which is a highly effective strategy
-2. **Define bidirectional constraints**: For binary constraints, often define both `(A,B)` and `(B,A)` directions
+2. **Handle Bidirectional Constraints**: For binary rules like A != B, consistency must be checked both ways.
+The Problem builder does this automatically.
+If building a CspProblem manually, remember to add constraints for both (A,B) and (B,A)
-3. **Minimize domain sizes**: Smaller domains lead to faster solving
+3. **Minimize Domain Sizes**: The smaller the initial domains, the faster the search space can be pruned
-4. **Group related constraints**: Use n-ary constraints for rules involving multiple variables instead of many binary constraints
+4. **Prefer N-ary Constraints**: For rules involving many variables (like Sudoku's "all-different" rule), a single n-ary constraint is often more efficient than dozens of binary constraints

 ## Contributing